Cray-HPE/docs-csm/operations/network/customer_accessible_networks/ipv6_configuration_guide.md

 ## Background

-CSM 1.7 adds support for IPv6 on the Customer Management Network (CMN), and Customer High Speed Network (CHN).
+CSM 1.7 adds support for IPv6 on the Customer Management Network (CMN), and Customer High-Speed Network (CHN).

 This functionality is limited in scope: